BT3103AppDev1/final-project-l1-final-project-group-12/docs/DeveloperApiGuide.md

 # Developer Guide: Accessing the YFinance API

-This guide provides instructions on how to access the API endpoints exposed by the `yfinance_controller.js` for retrieving stock statistics, historical data, and options data from Yahoo Finance.
+This guide provides instructions on how to access the API endpoints exposed by the routes.

 ## Getting Started